The Walking Dead: Saints & Sinners: Plot

-The player scrambles to hurry to the church to get to the Reserve, where a huge battle breaks out.
-If the player chose to kill JB, the Tower people will not attack the player, if not though, the Tower will attack the player but they will be ignored by The Reclaimed.
-During the battle, the player sneaks into the church and finds the control room where they are informed by Casey that something has gone wrong and that the player has to flood a room to save him.
-The player can either flood the communication room where Casey is trapped in, killing him, flood the armory where the weapons and supplies are stored, or flood everything.
+The player scrambles to hurry to the church to get to the Reserve, where a large battle breaks out.
+If the player chose to kill JB, The Tower will not attack the player.
+If not, The Tower will attack the player; however, the reclaimed will not attack the player.
+During the battle, the player sneaks into the church and finds the control room where they are informed by Casey that the piping has malfunctioned and that the player has to flood the armory to save him.
+The player can either flood the comms room, killing Casey and retrieving the loot from the armory, flood the armory where the weapons and supplies are stored, letting Casey live, or flood everything, using JB's code.
 If the player floods the Armory, Casey will come out in the church.
 If May is still alive by that point of the game, she is tugging on a rope of the church bell to send the horde after the factions that are fighting.
-The player can either choose to kill May, or let May pull the bells and kill everyone.
-After deciding, the player heads down into the Reserve, gathers whatever supplies are left from either the communication room or the armory, and leaves on a boat.
+The player can either choose to kill May, kill Casey and let May pull the bells and kill everyone, kill both of them, or let Casey kill her.
+After deciding, the player heads down into the Reserve, gathers whatever supplies are left from either the communication room or the armory, depending on which was flooded, and leaves on a boat.